beer4duke/Gantt-Chart/README.md

 The main point I am interested in are: tooltips, multiple gantt chart support per page, a basic legend and some X axis zooming capabilities.

+Additionally I have added hover colors in the CSS so that you can easy highlight the bar you are reading the tooltip from.
+It is convenient when you have a lot of bars around.

 Do not hesitate to contact me if interested.

 ## Introduction